Living at Abbeyfield

 Typically, Abbeyfield Houses accommodate ten to fourteen residents.

 Normally, men or women over the age of 65 years who often have ties with the area in which the House is located.
-The majority of residents are over the age of 70 years but many Houses have a waiting list so it is wise to register your interest early.
+The majority of residents are over the age of 70 but many Houses have a waiting list so it is wise to register your interest early.

-This varies from House to House depending on the physical layout.
+This varies from House to House, depending on the physical layout.

-The rules are determined by the volunteer board of each Society and usually are similar to those of a courteous normal Household.
+The rules are determined by the volunteer Board of each Society and usually are similar to those of a courteous normal Household.

 Yes.
 The Housekeeper does not clean residents’ rooms or handle their personal laundry.
 You may engage domestic help at your own cost, or a relative or friend may be able to assist you.
 Rooms must be kept clean.

-Each incoming resident is asked to nominate one or two trusted friends, relatives or acceptable alternatives who can be contacted and consulted in case of an emergency or difficulty, by either the resident or the Society.
+Each incoming resident is asked to nominate one or two trusted friends, relatives, or acceptable alternatives who can be contacted and consulted in case of an emergency or difficulty, by either the resident or the Society.
 No financial involvement is required on their part.

 You need to contact your local Abbeyfield Society and complete an application form.
 All Canadian Societies are listed on the web site.

 Yes.
 Friends and family are able to stay in the guest room if there is one available.
 There is a small charge for the room and for meals.